 You also have the potential to reach new market segments that weren’t in your original marketing plan.
 For example, let’s say you run a business that sells surfboards.
 You market your company as a lifestyle brand, and you consider males aged 18-28 as your target market.
 However, imagine that you then partner with a company that sells custom wetsuit apparel, and through this partnership discover that you have a new market: men and women taking summer road trips, usually with a campervan.

 While you may have thought of certain demographics as a potential for your business, perhaps you didn’t focus on other areas because you couldn’t be too certain of whether it would be profitable.
 But, if you worked with another company that has a different segment in the same market as you, you can easily see how there could be some crossover when it comes to sales and interest.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.